afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ### Catch patterns

-The \"A-season\" for directed EBS pollock fishing opens on January 20th and fishing typically extends into early-mid April.
+The "A-season" for directed EBS pollock fishing opens on January 20th and fishing typically extends into early-mid April.
 During this season the fishery targets pre-spawning pollock and produces pollock roe that, under optimal conditions, can comprise over 4\% of the catch in weight.
-The summer, or
-\"B-season\" presently opens on June 10th and fishing extends through noon on November 1st.
+The summer, or "B-season" presently opens on June 10th and fishing extends through noon on November 1st.
 The A-season fishery concentrates primarily north and west of Unimak Island depending on ice conditions and fish distribution.
 There has also been effort along the 100m depth contour (and deeper) between Unimak